Hasan-Metin/Hasan-Metin/README.md

 📫 How to reach me: <a href="mailto: hasan.metinn@outlook.com">hasan.metinn@outlook.com</a>
 <div>
-Please feel free to clone projects and raise issues if you think something could be better.<br/>
+Please feel free to clone projects and raise issues if you think something could be better.

 Happy Coding! 😊